+++ What you need to know about the difference between agile, traditional and hybrid methods +++ Choosing the right project management method+++

 Regardless of the methods used, it’s essential for the company to have a well-planned concept for resource management for project portfolios.
 This requires a centralized database which, due to its complexity, can only be coordinated by a Project Management Office (PMO).

 Agile methods use fixed product/project teams.
-This greatly simplifies the resource planning.
+This greatly simplifies the resource planning in project management.

 However, this is insufficient at the project management level.
 Regardless of whether you’re using agile or traditional project management methods, you’ll need to determine the actual availability, absences, and line activities.